 Periodontal therapy is carried out to treat gum diseases.
 Gum diseases are induced by plaque and tartar accumulation.
 The periodontal services provided at Nickles Dental are:

 Professional Dental Cleaning

 Brushing and flossing are not enough to keep the teeth free from plaque and bacteria.
-A professional dental cleaning is performed by a dental hygienist to remove plaque and tartar buildups from the tooth structure present above the gumline.
+A professional dental cleaning is performed by our dental hygienist to remove plaque and tartar buildup from the tooth structure present above the gumline.
 Accumulation of plaque leads to severe gum diseases.
-It is advised to get your teeth professionally cleaned every six months.
+It is advised to get your teeth professionally cleaned every three to six months.

 Scaling and Root Planing

 Scaling removes plaque and bacteria from the tooth's surface, the area below the gumline, and also the roots.
-The space below the gumline is irrigated using an antimicrobial agent to reduce unwanted bacteria and microorganisms.
+The space below the gumline is irrigated using an antimicrobial agent to reduce unwanted bacteria.

 Root planing involves smoothening of the tooth to scrape away uneven surfaces.
 The roots are also smoothened to avoid colonizing of bacteria.
 This gives a clean and even surface to the gums latch on to.